 Anne teaches songs, dance songs, and games from around the world.
 Through a lively program that integrates movement, singing and musicianship skills, she helps the children to develop their innate sense of melody and rhythm with joy, instilling in them the confidence in their ability to create beauty in the world through music.
 Children showcase their vocal skills at our annual spring concert.

 Anne graduated from UCSC with a BA in Music, and has devoted her life to the arts.
 For the past 20 years she has been involved in Waldorf education and most recently received her MA in Waldorf Education.
 She has been teaching and performing music and dance in the Bay Area for the past 30 years and enjoys working with all ages.

-Santa Cruz Children’s School community puts on an original musical theater production every other school year and this is the year!
-April Burns (https://www.caravantheater.com) and Amy Pine (returning for her 25th year!) are teaming up to help us put on another wonderful, original production.
+The Santa Cruz Children’s School community puts on an original musical theater production every other school year.
 Every student will have a roll and the whole community comes together to make everything happen.
-It is truly a highlight and everyone hums Amy Pine’s original songs for two years until the next production!
+It is truly a highlight and everyone the original songs for two years until the next production!
 The next production will be in the spring of the 2019-2020 school year.